 - 1. Place the cover on the computer and slide the cover until it clicks into place. - 2.
-Tighten the captive screws to secure the cover to the computer. - 3.
 Follow the procedure in After working inside your computer

 Expansion card

 Removing expansion card

 - 1. Follow the procedure in Before working inside your computer. - 2.
 Remove the cover. - 3.
 Pull the metal tab to open the expansion card latch.